IN 5100 Educational Theatre: Process to Performance - 3 graduate credits

 IN 5200 Multidisciplinary Art Experiences For Children - 3 graduate credits

 Students will gain knowledge and experience developing quality arts experiences for children through participation in a major integrated arts project based either at the University or in the community.
 Following this experience, students will have the opportunity to develop an integrated arts project within their own classrooms or organizations using visual arts, music, movement, and drama to bring the curriculum to life.
 Class dates and times will be individualized for each student in order to ensure maximum participation.

 IN 5210 Graduate Practicum in Integrated Arts - 3 graduate credits

-A supervised practicum experience in a candidate's school, employment setting or at one of several cooperating institution or arts organizations in New Hampshire where additional experience in integrated arts can be gained and practiced.
+A supervised practicum experience in a candidate's school, employment setting or at one of several cooperating institutions or arts organizations in New Hampshire where additional experience in integrated arts can be gained and practiced.
 Commitment includes a negotiated number of hours per week and a series of journals, a portfolio, and meetings with the faculty supervisor.

 IN 5300 International Arts & Culture - 3 graduate credits

 The Institute is an opportunity for students to explore a given culture through travel and participation in a specified integrated arts project.
 Institutes vary from year to year in the country visited and the specific project undertaken.
 Past projects have involved performing at an arts festival in Wakefield, England, participating in a collaborative theatre project with Lithuanian and American youth, and performing throughout South Africa with a project based on writings from all over the world on peace and justice.
 Following the Institute, students will use the knowledge gained to design an integrated arts project for their classroom or organization.